 - Driver ejection – this usually happens in a stand-up forklift truck where the driver does not have armrests or seatbelts for protection.
 However, it is essential that these kinds of forklift trucks are equipped with safety features such as an operator compartment door so that the operator is safe when the vehicle is in motion.

 Can I make a claim following a forklift truck accident?

 If you have been involved in a forklift truck accident that was not your fault within the last three years, and you sustained an injury due to this accident, you should be entitled to make a claim for compensation.
-Our experienced team of solicitors have knowledge in the causes and damages that such accidents involve and we will work closely with you to try to achieve the maximum possible compensation award for your injuries.
+An experienced team of solicitors will have knowledge in the causes and damages that such accidents involve and will work closely with you to try to achieve the maximum possible compensation award for your injuries.